-Lately I’ve been thinking about productivity and it’s evolutionary rhythm with scale.
+Lately I’ve been thinking about productivity and it’s evolutionary rhythm while scaling.
 Like, how easy the cadence ebbs.
-My lived experience is often multiplied slowdown.
+My lived experience as a software developer often feels like anfractuous GPS reroutes.
 For example, we have split teams to tackle different product areas in parallel.
 Usually this means working separately in our “owned” codebases.
 But software is never neat.
-So when the team in Mendoza needs review on a changeset that touches our code area, we’re talking timezone crossing to achieve a merge.
+So when the team in Mendoza needs review on a changeset that touches our code area, we’re talking temporal crossings to achieve conciliation.

 It’s late afternoon in Argentina wine country when I’m just digging my heals into a morning Philz roast.

-The compounded burden of a cross-geo async request requires I hunker down to understand what they’re code is doing and what it’s supposed to do – without direct assistance from the author.
+The additional burden of a cross-geo async request means that I’ll have to hunker down to decipher what they’re proposed code is doing and what it’s supposed to do – what might take a few minutes pairing could take tens of minutes.
 While async communication over Slack is ok, closing the mental gap in understanding the code changes is tough.
 We are facing a kind of Derridean differánce.
 As if navigating the palimpsest wasn’t enough.
 Multiple personages reading and explaining the code text, scribbling comments, changing, re-reading the next day; discovering the truth in the spaces/tabs.
 Reading software is really tough stuff.
 This impact of distance and time spent to “get up to speed” (pun intended) is a delta that doesn’t always feel satisfyingly addressed by organizational planning.

 Does this sound like what you do for work?: